simphotonics/simulated_annealing/README.md

    are predefined as static functions of the class [`SearchSpace`][SearchSpace].
-2. Define the system [`EnergyField`][EnergyField], an object encapsulating the energy function (cost function) and its domain (the search space).
+2. Define the system [`EnergyField`][EnergyField], an object encapsulating the energy function (cost function) and its domain: the search space.
 3. Create an instance of [`LoggingSimulator`][LoggingSimulator] or alternatively extend the abstract class [`Simulator`][SimulatorClass].
 4. Start the [simulated annealing][simulator] process.